redhat-performance/clusterbuster/docs/clusterbuster.md

 #### Workload Host API

-Clusterbuster has an API to interface between the tool and workloads.
+ClusterBuster has an API to interface between the tool and workloads.
 Workloads are responsible for providing functions implementing these workloads.
 The workload files are all sourced when clusterbuster starts.
 All workload files must include a callback to clusterbuster